-Key transportation plans and programs Plans or program Description Public participation considerations Transportation Policy Plan The Transportation Policy Plan sets policies and investment guidance for the regional transportation system, based on the goals and objectives in Thrive MSP 2040, the region's development guide.
+Plans or program Description Public participation considerations Transportation Policy Plan The Transportation Policy Plan sets policies and investment guidance for the regional transportation system, based on the goals and objectives in Thrive MSP 2040, the region's development guide.
 The transportation plan is one of three major systems plans that result from Thrive MSP 2040.
 It also responds to federal planning guidance provided in the Moving Ahead for Progress of the 21st Century Act, known as MAP-21.
 The Transportation Policy Plan reflects a combination of technical analysis and policy discussion.
 The plan builds on Thrive MSP 2040 and its extensive public engagement process, on previous regional transportation plans, studies of significant regional transportation issues, discussion and feedback from policymakers throughout the region, and ideas and feedback from other regional stakeholders.
 Every transportation-related planning study has an engagement component.
 That feedback and guidance also influences any updates to the regional transportation policy plan.
 A minimum public comment period of 45 calendar days shall be provided before the initial or revised plan is adopted.
 Regional Solicitation The Regional Solicitation is a process that allocates federal transportation funds to locally initiated projects to meet regional transportation needs.
 The Met Council, as Metropolitan Planning Organization, works with the Transportation Advisory Board to review and allocate these funds, using an objective, data-driven, transparent process.
 Project selected through the Regional Solicitation also end up in the Transportation Improvement Program (TIP).
 Funds are typically awarded on a two-year cycle.
 Specific constituencies include the Minnesota Department of Transportation, counties, school districts, and cities in the region.
 The Met Council will collaborate with the Transportation Advisory Board and its Technical Advisory Committee to engage communities more actively around the projects chosen through the Regional Solicitation process.
-1. Gather information from local communities about their engagement processes related to projects submitted for funding through the Regional Solicitation.
-2. Provide technical assistance for engaging local constituencies about projects.
-3. Highlight completed projects funded through the Regional Solicitation process.
+Gather information from local communities about their engagement processes related to projects submitted for funding through the Regional Solicitation.
+Provide technical assistance for engaging local constituencies about projects.
+Highlight completed projects funded through the Regional Solicitation process.
 The Met Council will use visualization techniques on its website.
 It will also create a standard template to highlight each project in a way that can be printed.
-4. Explore and develop a public participation plan on projects selected through the Regional Solicitation.
+Explore and develop a public participation plan on projects selected through the Regional Solicitation.
 Transportation Improvement Program The TIP is a staged, four-year, multimodal program of highway, transit, bicycle, pedestrian and transportation enhancement projects and programs proposed for federal funding throughout the seven-county metropolitan area.
 The TIP is a federally required document that reflects funding available and reasonably anticipated (fiscally constrained).
 The Metropolitan Planning Organization is required to prepare the TIP as a short-range programming document that complements the long-range transportation plan.
 The Met Council prepares the TIP in cooperation with the Minnesota Department of Transportation.
+The TIP includes federal funds allocated through the regional solicitation process, and Solicitation.
 The standard Met Council public comment process applies to the Transportation Improvement Program with a 45-day comment process.
 A 21-day comment process is used for any proposed regionally significant amendments to the TIP.
+The Met Council will coordinate with Minnesota Department of Transportation to work toward a